Merkel wants Germany to get refugees into workforce faster

 What is clear is that early optimism that the wave of migrants might boost economic growth and help ease a skills shortage in Germany - where the working-age population is projected to shrink by 6 million people by 2030 - is evaporating.

-"The employment of refugees is no solution for the skills shortage," industrial group Thyssenkrupp's (TKAG.DE) Chief Executive Heinrich Hiesinger said during a visit by the German president earlier this month.
+"The employment of refugees is no solution for the skills shortage," industrial group Thyssenkrupp's (TKAG.DE) Chief Executive Heinrich Hiesinger said earlier this month.

 Most large German companies, especially those in manufacturing, prefer to hire through structured apprenticeship programs, in which they train young people for up to four years for highly skilled and sometimes company-specific jobs.